Broadband Data Collection background

 - Figure out your format – Polygons, addresses, or locations?
 What will be your methodology to create the coverage polygons or lists of addresses or locations?
 Can you create these uniformly across your footprint?

-- Locations, locations, locations – Since your filing will ultimately be compared to the Broadband Locations Fabric, consider building your methodologies with locations at the core.
+- Locations, locations, locations – Since your filing will ultimately be compared to the Broadband Serviceable Location Fabric, consider building your methodologies with locations at the core.
 That could be generating polygons based on locations or using the raw list of locations themselves.
 Just be sure to focus on cleaning up the baseline for locations that are serviceable for broadband.

 - Ask for help – Ask peers, your go-to trade association, or us for any specific items you need help on.